-Analysis | Will Democrats scrap the filibuster to pass big election reform package?
+Analysis | Will Democrats scrap the filibuster to pass big election package?

 Given the 50-50 split in the Senate, the federal legislation will go nowhere unless Democrats are united on the contents — no small issue.
 “We are doing very well with Democratic support,” Klobuchar said, while noting that she is working hard to unite her party behind the bill.

-The window for action is limited and because of Republican opposition, Democrats likely will have to decide whether getting rid of the filibuster is the only avenue to enactment.
+The window for action is limited, and because of Republican opposition, Democrats will likely have to decide whether getting rid of the filibuster is the only avenue to enactment.
 “One can view the fight over H.R.
 1 as a lens through which to view our politics right now,” Persily said.
-“The Democrats at some point were going to have to decide whether they would use the 'nuclear option' [of eliminating the filibuster] and whether reforming democracy is the battlefield on which they want to have that fight.
+“The Democrats at some point were going to have to decide whether they would use the ‘nuclear option’ [of eliminating the filibuster] and whether reforming democracy is the battlefield on which they want to have that fight.
 It’s not clear that they are going to be able to pass any substantial legislation without elimination of the filibuster.”

 Klobuchar favors getting rid of the filibuster entirely, as do a growing number of Democrats beyond the party’s liberal wing.
 “It is not that I am not bipartisan,” she said.
-“I have record of working across the aisle. … I still think that, if we’re going to act, we can’t wait any more on things like immigration, climate change legislation — and significantly on this bill.”
+“I have a record of working across the aisle. . . .
+I still think that, if we’re going to act, we can’t wait anymore on things like immigration, climate change legislation — and significantly on this bill.”

 Biden’s ambitious agenda could depend on whether Democrats are able to change the rules.
-Election reform could be the vehicle that answers that question.
+Election revision could be the vehicle that answers that question.